 - Administrator accounts should have a minimum length of 16 characters

-- Consider the use of two-factor authentication for teaching and administrative staff accounts
+- Consider using two-factor authentication for teaching and administrative staff accounts

-Tip: Encourage the use of password managers at your school/kura which will help keep passwords long, secure and unique.
+Tip: Encourage the use of password managers at your school or kura which will help keep passwords long, secure and unique.